Bedrock-OSS/regolith/docs/_pages/docs/filters/online-filters.md

 Regolith allows custom filters to be placed on GitHub.
 This is perfect for a filter that you want to make public, or potentially share internally in a team.

-The standard filters library TODO LINK is a good reference for how to structure an online filter, but we will also explain here.
+The standard [filters library](/regolith/docs/standard-filters) is a good reference for how to structure an online filter, but we will also explain here.

 ## Running an Online Filter